Prairie Creek students and staff return to school after tornado

 ANDOVER, Kan.
 (KSNW) – A magnetic energy-filled Prairie Creek Elementary School in Andover on Thursday as students and staff returned to the building for the first day of school.

 “We’re just so happy to be in our classroom and be together.
-So … just surreal,” said Bella White, 4th grade Prairie Creek teacher.
+So … just surreal,” said Bella White, fourth grade Prairie Creek teacher.

 Students were excited to see old friends, teachers, and just be back in a familiar building.
 Kids filled the halls, and laughter filled the lunchroom for the first time since April’s tornado.

 “It was a lot of hard work to make this happen and lots of hours for lots of people and to see the kids in [the] classroom already learning and working on making friends.
-Makes all that all [of] that hard work worthwhile,” said Shawn Springer, Principal of Prairie Creek.
+Makes all that all [of] that hard work worthwhile,” said Shawn Springer, Prairie Creek principal.

 Students are excited to be back after ending the school year across six different buildings.

-“It felt kind of weird because then I couldn’t watch my brother because he does like a lot of mischievous things,” said 5th grader Keith Barney.
+“It felt kind of weird because then I couldn’t watch my brother because he does like a lot of mischievous things,” said Keith Barney, a fifth grader.

 Many students are loving the new look of their school.

-“It looks better, and it looks more brighter and welcoming,” said Lizzie Shultz, 5th grader.
+“It looks better, and it looks more brighter and welcoming,” said Lizzie Shultz, a fifth grader.

 Many parents are thankful to have their kids return to the school they grew up in.